Carhn/PlanItOut/Deliverables/Submitted/Deliverable_2.md

    - Units of Time (Planning Poker): 2 Hours

-   8. User Story #8:
+   8. User Story #8: As a user, I want to see all my tasks and events for one day on a single screen so I know what to expect and plan for
-   - Priority:
+   - Priority: could
-   - Units of Time (Planning Poker):
+   - Units of Time (Planning Poker): 3 hours

    9. User Story #9: